- How does fat burning work?

 For this reason switch to whole grains (whole wheat, quinoa, buckwheat, barley and oats) – as these will help to lower your weight and waist size – and limit the amount of processed foods, pastas, pastries, white bread and breakfast cereals you have.

-Coffee/caffeine – commonly used in fat burning supplements such as PhenQ, coffee (found in coffee, green tea and cocoa beans) acts as a central nervous system stimulant causing increases in metabolism and boosts in fatty acid breakdown.
+Coffee/caffeine – commonly used in fat burning dietary supplements, such as PhenQ, coffee (found in coffee, green tea and cocoa beans) acts as a central nervous system stimulant causing increases in metabolism and boosts in fatty acid breakdown.
 In studies it can trigger temporary increases in energy expenditures by 3-11%.
 In terms of metabolism it can raise it by up to 16% for 1-2 hours.

 NOTE: too much caffeine too often can make you tolerant to its effects, so please be careful of how much you have.